microsoft/vscode-docs/docs/java/java-editing.md

 ### Rename

 Rename allows you to rename variables, classes, methods, packages, folders, and almost any Java identifiers.
 When you rename an identifier, all references to that identifier are also renamed.
-The shortcut to invoke the Rename refactoring is `F2`.
+The shortcut to invoke the Rename refactoring is `kb(editor.action.rename)`.
 When you invoke the shortcut on an identifier in the editor, a small box displays within the editor itself where you can change the identifier name.
-When you press Enter, all references to that identifier are changed, too.
+When you press `kbstyle(Enter)`, all references to that identifier are changed too.

 ![Rename](images/java-editing/rename.gif)

 ### Extract methods and variables

-Extract to constant, method, and local variables all come handy with Java on Visual Studio Code.
+Extract to constant, method, and local variables all come in handy with Java on Visual Studio Code.

 ![Refactor](images/java-editing/refactor.gif)